 The absolutely gorgeous historic property of Château La Nerthe has been making exceptional Châteauneuf-du-Pape wines since the 16th century.
-Yet, today it symbolizes a thoroughly modern approach to winemaking and organic viticulture.
-This passion for quality allied to a dedication to terroir results in an impressive, small wine selection, all produced with exceptional skill and prowess.
-For this, we must largely thank Christian Voeux, who has recently taken over from the former winemaker Alain Dugas and continues to take Château La Nerthe to new heights.
+Yet, today it symbolizes a thoroughly modern approach to winemaking and organic viticulture; this passion for quality allied to a dedication to terroir results in an impressive, small wine selection produced with exceptional skill and prowess.
+We must largely thank Christian Voeux, who has recently taken over from the former winemaker Alain Dugas and continues to take Château La Nerthe to new heights.

 Today, Christian Voeux continues to respect Dugas’ vision of 21st-century winemaking paired with the utmost dedication to nurturing the delicate terroir of the Châteauneuf-du-Pape region.
 A modern, sophisticated approach to vinification has produced magnificent results throughout the small range, with judicious use of barriques for both reds and whites.
-The reds are dense and deeply colored and supple and impeccably balanced, whereas the whites show exactly what Châteauneuf-du-Pape is capable of – Clos de Beauvenir is on a par with top white Burgundy.
-This is unquestionably one of the finest sources of Châteauneuf-du-Pape available today for both red and white.
+The reds are dense, deeply colored, supple, and impeccably balanced, whereas the whites show exactly what Châteauneuf-du-Pape is capable of – Clos de Beauvenir is on a par with top white Burgundy.
+This is unquestionably one of the finest sources of Châteauneuf-du-Pape available today in both red and white.
 Visit this premium, beautiful estate on a private VIP tour as part of a luxury wine vacation with us.

 Château La Nerthe Blanc

 A varying blend of four grape varieties: Roussanne, Grenache Blanc, Clairette and Bourboulenc.
 Partly fermented in stainless steel tanks, Roussanne undergoes a fermentation in 225 litre barrels.
 A proportion of the barrels is new.
 The wine is then aged in French oak for 6/7 months.

 Château La Nerthe Clos de Beauvenir